What Are the Ten Commandments? Full List, Explanations & Modern Relevance

 “You shall not murder” (Exodus 20:13).

-Pretty straightforward, right?
-Don’t kill people.
-This is about the sanctity of human life—every person is made in God’s image, so taking a life is an assault on God Himself.
+Straightforward, right?
+Don’t take a life.
+Every human being is made in God’s image, so to destroy a life is an assault on God Himself.

 Commandment 7: Don’t Commit Adultery